kmarcie/mkhud/README.md

 Constructive criticism is always welcome.
 Please let me know what I can do fit what other people want.
 And please tell me what I can do to improve the readability, etc.

-http://steamcommunity.com/id/nimtra is my profile URL if you would like to report bugs or give me feedback.
+Please don't add me for questions about this HUD.
+Ask them in the huds.tf comments or teamfortress.tv thread.

 This HUD is very reliant on VTF files.
-There are a couple VTF files that are quite large in size, specifically the background of the loadout panels, main menu, and class images.
 I do not recommend running this HUD on a potato.
 You may get 10x more lag if you run this HUD on a potato.

 Notes
 ------------

-I recently updated this HUD to use Roboto instead of Product Sans.
-If you still prefer Product Sans, you can swap between them.
-How to do that is explained in the first image of my Screenshot album.
-Though the HUD may not look as good with Product Sans because Product Sans does not have different weights, the option is still available if you really would like it.
+If your chat font seems too big, go to mkHUD > Resource > Scheme > Chat > Roboto/Neutra depending on what font you're using > Edit tall value of "Default" and "ChatFont" to "14".

 I would appreciate it if you didn't redistribute this hud as yours.
 Please give me credit if you happen to release an edit of this hud.